 The symmetric input-output tables (SIOTs) are complex statistical products that present inter-related statistics in a predefined structure.
-They are often found in spreadsheets that follow this structure, or in the case Eurostat in a data repository.
-In both cases they in reproducible research must be downloaded and restructured to programmatically accessible form.
-Often these highly structured statistics need to be analysed together with other data, for example, when employment effects and multipliers are calculated.
-In this case processing the employment data to SIOT conforming format is a significant preprocessing challenge.
+They are often found in spreadsheets that follow this structure or, in the case of Eurostat, in a data repository.
+In both cases in, reproducible research must be downloaded and restructured to a programmatically accessible form.
+Often, these highly structured statistics need to be analysed together with other data, for example, when calculating employment effects and multipliers.
+In this case, processing the employment data to SIOT conforming format is a significant preprocessing challenge.

 The iotables are exactly designed for these tasks.
-Currently the package downloads and processes standardized European SIOTs conforming to the latest statistical regulations, i.e. SIOTs starting from the year 2010.
+Currently, the package downloads and processes standardized European SIOTs conforming to the latest statistical regulations, i.e. SIOTs starting from 2010.

 The aim of this introduction is not to introduce input-output economics, or SIOTs in detail.
 The Eurostat Manual of Supply, Use and Input-Output Tables and the Eurostat thematic page (for further reference:

 Eurostat Manual) in the documentation should be consulted for further information about the data and the metadata.

 To test the analytical functions of the package and to have a manageable-sized example data set, we use real-life data from the Eurostat manual.
 The